Videotelephony: Major categories

 Videotelephony can be categorized by its functionality and intended purpose, and also by its method of transmission.

 Videophones were the earliest form of videotelephony, dating back to initial tests in 1927 by AT&T. During the late 1930s, the post offices of several European governments established public videophone services for person-to-person communications using dual cable circuit telephone transmission technology.
 In the present day, standalone videophones and UMTS video-enabled mobile phones are usually used on a person-to-person basis.

 Videoconferencing saw its earliest use with AT&T's Picturephone service in the early 1970s.
 Transmissions were analog over short distances, but converted to digital forms for longer calls, again using telephone transmission technology.
 Popular corporate video-conferencing systems in the present day have migrated almost exclusively to digital ISDN and IP transmission modes due to the need to convey the very large amounts of data generated by their cameras and microphones.
 These systems are often intended for use in conference mode, that is by many people in several different locations, all of whom can be viewed by every participant at each location.

 Telepresence systems are a newer, more advanced subset of videoconferencing systems, meant to allow higher degrees of video and audio fidelity.
 Such high-end systems are typically deployed in corporate settings.

 Mobile collaboration systems are another recent development, combining the use of video, audio, and on-screen drawing capabilities using newest generation hand-held electronic devices broadcasting over secure networks, enabling multi-party conferencing in real time, independent of location.
 Proximity chat is another alternative mode, focused on the flexibility of small group conversations.

 A more recent technology encompassing these functions is TV cams.
-TV cams enable people to make video "phone" calls using video calling services, like Skype on their TV, without using a PC connection.
+TV cams enable people to make video calls using video calling services, like Skype on their TV, without using a PC connection.
 TV cams are specially designed video cameras that feed images in real time to another TV camera or other compatible computing devices like smartphones, tablets and computers.

-Webcams are popular, relatively low cost devices which can provide live video and audio streams via personal computers, and can be used with many software clients for both video calls and videoconferencing.
+Webcams are popular, relatively low-cost devices that can provide live video and audio streams via personal computers, and can be used with many software clients for both video calls and videoconferencing.

 Each of the systems has its own advantages and disadvantages, including video quality, capital cost, degrees of sophistication, transmission capacity requirements, and cost of use.